Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 Performance Analysis of Packaging Solutions: Different Use Cases

 Understanding how each material performs under real-world conditions helps narrow down your options.
-From durability to tamper evidence and surface compatibility, here’s how paper and plastic labels hold up in different use cases.
+From durability to tamper evidence and surface compatibility, here’s how destructible paper and PET VOID plastic labels hold up in different use cases.

 Durability and Resistance